astastna/MFF-UK-notes/README.md

 # MFF-UK-notes
-Notes from some lectures on MFF UK.
-Most of them is written in Czech language.
+Notes from some of the lectures taken during my studies of informatics on MFF UK.
+Most of them are written in Czech.